 Requirements to AIS are defined in the Aeronautical Information Service rules, based on the standards of ICAO Annex 15, which specifies the type and amount of information required, as well as the ways of its delivery to the consumer.

 In accordance with the requirements of the ICAO Standards and Recommended Practices, the Air Code of Ukraine, Provisions on the use of the airspace of Ukraine, AIS of Ukraine publishes the aeronautical information in the form of the Integrated Aeronautical Information Package

 , which includes:

 - Aeronautical Information Publication (AIP), including AIP Amendments (AIP AMDT);

 - Aeronautical Information Circulars (AIC);

 - Checklists and list of valid NOTAM.

-of Ukraine contains all long-term aeronautical information necessary for provision of international and national flights and is published in a bilingual edition in English and Russian languages.
+Aeronautical Information Publication (AIP) of Ukraine contains all long-term aeronautical information necessary for provision of international and national flights and is published in a bilingual edition in English and Ukrainian languages.

 Since January 2008 the AIS has also been publishing the aeronautical information publication on visual flight rules (VFR Airfield Guide).

 In December 2011, AIS joined the Pan-European AIS database (EAD) under the scenario of the EAD full set of static aeronautical data.